| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Fannie Mae

-The colloquial name for the Federal National Mortgage Association, Fannie Mae is one of the most active sources of mortgage financing in the country.
-Fannie Mae is a government-sponsored enterprise that allows medium- to low-income families and individuals to obtain affordable mortgages.
+The Federal National Mortgage Association, colloquially known as Fannie Mae, is one of the most active sources of mortgage financing in the country.
+It is a government-sponsored enterprise that allows medium- to low-income families and individuals to obtain affordable mortgages.

 Fee simple